jreijn/jreijn.github.com/about.md

 title: About
 permalink: /about.html
 ---
-Hello, my name is Jeroen Reijn, and I’m an engineer @ [Hippo](http://www.onehippo.com), committer at the Apache Software Foundation and Open Source enthusiast.
+Hello, my name is Jeroen Reijn, and I’m a software engineer @ [Hippo](http://www.onehippo.com), committer at the Apache Software Foundation and Open Source enthusiast.

 Most of what I write here is about Java based software development.